-appropriation, covering the net realized loss for FY2015, which was \$6.871 billion, down 49% from the net realized loss in FY2014 of \$13.445 billion.
-The reduction does not indicate any action by Congress to reduce program support but rather changes in farm program payments and other CCC activities that fluctuate based on economic and weather conditions.
+The annual appropriation for CCC varies each year based on the net realized loss of the previous year.
+For example, the FY2018 appropriation (P.L.
+115-124) continues to provide an indefinite appropriation, covering the net realized loss for FY2017, which was \$14.28 billion, 33% lower than the net realized loss in FY2016 of \$21.29 billion.
+The reduction does not indicate any action by Congress to change program support but rather changes in farm program payments and other CCC activities that fluctuate based on economic circumstances and weather conditions.
 Also, CCC's assets, which include loans and commodity inventories, are not considered to be "losses" until CCC ultimately disposes of the asset (e.g., by sales, exports, or donations).
 At that time, the total cost is realized and added to other program expenses less any other program income.